 Our farm is a little over a half-acre of vegetable and fruit crops, tended by the Cedar Ridge community.
 Each year we grow well over a ton of organic food, which is given to local groups that serve the hungry and homeless.
 Although Maryland is the wealthiest state in the US as measured by median household income (and Montgomery County is the second wealthiest county in Maryland) poverty and hunger are widespread and growing problems.

 In addition to providing food to neighbors in need, the farm is a way for us to take a stand on the issue of hunger.
 Through the farm we form alliances with other groups working on this issue.
-And by sowing and weeding, watering and harvesting, we demonstrate that hungry and homeless people are incredibly precious to God and are worth our time and toil.
-We also realize, as we serve together, how blessed we are—with food and health, with land and resources, and with a loving community.
+We sow, weed, water, harvest and give our time and toil because people who are often marginalized in our society are incredibly precious to God and matter deeply to us.
+We also realize, as we serve together, how immensely fortunate we are—with food and health, with land and resources, and with a loving community.

 Sign up to help on the farm here!